-- Topical oestrogens are used to treat labial adhesions in girls.
+- Topical oestrogens can be used to treat labial adhesions in girls.

-The creams and pessaries may damage latex condoms and diaphragms; women using these types of contraception should be advised to use either vaginal tablets or the vaginal ring.
+- The creams may damage latex condoms and diaphragms; women using these types of contraception should be advised to use either vaginal tablets or the vaginal ring.

 Initiating and monitoring treatment

-- Establish there are no contra-indications to oestrogen therapy - if present, avoid prescribing topical oestrogens or seek specialist advice, as some systemic absorption will occur.
+- Establish that there are no contra-indications to topical oestrogen therapy - if present, avoid prescribing topical oestrogens or seek specialist advice.

-- Use the lowest effective dose to minimise systemic absorption - eg, pessaries or creams daily for the first two weeks and then reducing to twice weekly.
+- Use the lowest effective dose to minimise systemic absorption - eg, creams daily for the first two weeks and then reducing to twice weekly.

 - Use preparations that have low systemic bioavailability.
-Efficacy of creams, pessaries, tablets and vaginal rings appears equal.
+Efficacy of creams, tablets and vaginal rings is similar.

-- There is no evidence that topical oestrogen causes endometrial proliferation after 6-24 months of use.
+- There is no evidence that topical oestrogen causes endometrial proliferation after long-term use.